Skip to Content

 • Both involved parties must agree voluntarily to participate in informal resolution

-• A formal complaint is required to pursue an informal resolution
+• A complaint is required to pursue an informal resolution

 • Other resolutions can take the form of educational conversations or coaching

-• No formal complaint is required for other resolution
+• A complaint is not required for other resolution types

 If you are unsure if you want to report, we encourage you to reach out to confidential supports.